ChaseLukeA/SwiftDevice/README.md

 }
 ```

+---

+How does this differ from Apple's way?
 Normally if you wanted to know your device type, you'd type:

 ```
 // returns an enum like .LandscapeLeft or .PortraitUpsideDown